 dd.
 All school staff who volunteer or who are contracted to administer medication are provided with training by a healthcare professional.
 The school keeps a register of staff who have had the relevant training.
 See Appendix 1 - Form 4 ee.
 This school keeps an up-to-date list of members of staff who have agreed to administer medication and have received the relevant training.

 9. This school ensures that the whole school environment is inclusive and favourable to children with medical conditions.
-This includes the physical environment, as well as social, sporting and educational activities a.
-This school is committed to providing a physical environment that is accessible to children with medical conditions.
+This includes the physical environment, as well as social, sporting and educational activities

 Physical environment